Greenock Academy

-The Greenock Academy was a mixed non-denominational school in the west end of Greenock, Scotland, founded in 1855, originally independent, later a grammar school with a primary department, and finally a Comprehensive school only for ages eleven to eighteen.
+The Greenock Academy was a mixed non-denominational school in the west end of Greenock, Scotland.
+It was founded in 1855 and was originally independent, later a grammar school with a primary department, and finally a Comprehensive school only for ages eleven to eighteen.
 On 24 June 2011, Greenock Academy closed after a history spanning 156 years.
 Between 2012 and 2015, the school became the filming location of BBC One's school drama Waterloo Road.

 History

-The Greenock Academy was opened as a fee paying secondary and primary establishment in September 1855 in Nelson Street, Greenock.
+The Greenock Academy was opened as a fee-paying secondary and primary establishment in September 1855 in Nelson Street, Greenock.
 The school lay at this central Greenock location for almost a century of its lifetime before the building was demolished and moved to a modern building in Madeira Street of Greenock's west end, on the site of the old Balclutha mansion.
-The Nelson Street site is now occupied by the Finnart Campus of James Watt College.
+The Finnart Campus of James Watt College now occupies Nelson Street site.
 The new Academy featured both a secondary and primary school with the later named 'south wing' area being the primary school.
 On 29 December 1968 BBC Scotland's version of Songs of Praise came from the school; the rest of the UK saw it from Holy Trinity Platt Church in Rusholme, Manchester.
 The school had a yacht club, and competed in the Clark Cup of Mudhook Yacht Club at Helensburgh.
 Another similar school with a yacht club was Rothesay Academy on the Isle of Bute.

-On 4 April 2015, the final stage in the school's history was brought forth as the demolition of the Madeira Street building was announced as being scheduled in September 2015, at an estimated cost of £164,000, following the end of filming use in the then anticipated date of May 2014.
-Plans for demolition appeared to be brought forward, however, as work began on flattening the former school in February 2015.
-Future potential use of the Greenock Academy site is currently unknown, but it will be sold off by the council for redevelopment - the Glenpark Early Learning Centre was constructed at the top of the site and completed in 2018.